vikrantkakad/StyleShout-Kards/README.md

 **REMOVING THE LINK:**

 We understand that there are situations where you want to use the template without the crediting obligation.
-If that's your case, you can always send us a credit removal fee of 10 USD through Paypal.
-This will allow you to use the template attribution/credit link free on ONE DOMAIN name.
+If that's your case, you can follow steps mentioned on https://www.styleshout.com/attribution-free/

-You can send your payments through Paypal to this address: ealigam@gmail.com

-If possible, kindly send us the site's url where the template is being used.
-Also, keep your Paypal receipt as proof of payment and your good to go.

 ------------------------------------------------------------------------------------------------------